stephanie-jones78/learning-git-github/README.md

 It is difficult to view when there are a lot of changes.
 In that case better to use VS Code's ***Source Control*** feature.

 ## Changing History
-Going back in time to change history
+Going back in time to change history. helps with avoiding messy commit histories.

-Amending is when you add things to last commit
+Amending allows you to add things to last commit
 ```
 # will open text editor for you to add commit message
 git commit --amend